 Attempts to hack your site most often run into the hundreds per day.
 The top five countries where these hacking attempts come from are China, USA, Turkey, Russia and Taiwan.

 The majority of hacking is automated and very few small sites are the victim of a targeted attack.
-Hackers look for known vulnerabilities and often write and share scripts to test out these weaknesses on hundreds of thousands of websites, but why do hackers hack?
+Hackers look for vulnerabilities in your website security and then they write and share scripts to test out these weaknesses on hundreds of thousands of websites, but why do hackers hack?
 Some of the most common reasons are:

 Stealing information – taking information stored on the server such as customer information or website files.